April, 2026 • Sydney, Australia

 We welcome submissions in the form of full papers.
 All accepted papers will be published in a special issue of the Information Visualization journal.

 Authors should follow the instructions under "Preparing your manuscript for submission" as outlined in the journal's submission guidelines.
 A LaTeX template is available under the "Article format" section at this link.
-While there is no strict page limit, we encourage authors to ensure that the length of the paper is appropriate for the scope and significance of the contribution.
+While there is no strict page limit, authors are encouraged to ensure that the length of their paper appropriately reflects the scope and significance of their contribution.
+For reference, a typical full paper using the Information Visualization LaTeX template (double-column) is approximately 15–20 pages.
+If you have any questions about this guideline, please feel free to contact the chairs.

 Submissions must be made through PCS (Track Name: PacificVis 2026 Visualization Meets AI Workshop).
 Only double-blind (anonymized) submissions will be accepted.
 Please replace author names with the paper ID number to ensure anonymity.